 I make and exhibit intensely personally-meaningful original collages that unite disparate printed images I find out in the world.
 Conceptually, these works harness the spatial modes of both painting and photography.
 Often they behave like a piece of music you need to listen to a few times to get inside.
 Also I happen to be album artist for all releases by the brilliant Sugar Candy Mountain.

 My process of fomenting each work involves locating and then teasing out latent possibilities within and between wildly different images.
-This process requires shuffling an ocean of found paper, with full presence of mind, for months.
-I glimpse possibilities for unity, then must find how to actualize these insights, by coordinating many intricate, near-impossible edge conditions within each work.
-These image melds must both appear seamless in-situ, and enhance complex harmony in whole.
+This process requires shuffling through an ocean of printed paper sources, with full presence of mind, for months.
+I glimpse possibilities for unity, then must find how to actualize these insights, by coordinating many intricate, near-impossible transitions within each work.
+These image melds must both appear seamless in-situ, and enhance each work’s complex harmony in whole.
 Recent works each absorb and generate their own metaphor, while pictorially speaking to climate change.

 As an artist I am most interested in the fixity/flexibility of images, and in sensitizing myself to their multivalent qualities.
-My slow and cerebral collage process is a very specific key, that grants me entry to a very intimate dialogue with a broad spectrum of images.
+My slow and cerebral collage process functions as a rare key, that grants me entry to an intimate dialogue with a broad spectrum of images.
 I work in this highly unique way in partial response to the glut of tiny screen-based images that rinse through most modern lives.
-And so I make non-digital works, that are each of fixed scale, and that each unite many different images that have physically served other purposes in the world, such that each expresses my deep reverence, attention, and discovery.
+And so I make non-digital works, that are each of fixed scale, and that each unite many different images that have physically performed other purposes in the world, such that each expresses my deep reverence, attention, and discovery.

 Please read on for a beautiful essay on my work by Natasha Marie Llorens, which comprises the foreword of my 2018 monograph Medium Emotions published by Colpa Press.